necixy/newwork-assignment/README.md

 - Employee directory with all company employees
 - Submit feedback to any employee
-- Optional AI-powered feedback polishing (using HuggingFace)
+- Optional AI-powered feedback polishing (enable by adding HuggingFace API token to `.env`)
 - View own submitted feedback

 ### Cross-Cutting Features